 - The World Cup winning country is rumored to see a baby boom 9 months after the World Cup.
 In fact, Hyundai even created a commercial based on this fact.

-- Lusail, the city that will host the 2022 World Cup Final is multi-billion dollar planned city that didn’t exist prior to 2006.
+- Lusail, the city that will host the 2022 World Cup Final is a multi-billion dollar planned city that didn’t exist prior to 2006.

 - One of the 2022 World Cup host stadiums will be built using recycled materials in a modular design so that it can be dismantled and repurposed after the tournament.